eastlondoner/mineflare-cli/README.md

 ## Quick Start (Single Executable)

-Download the latest release from [GitHub Releases](https://github.com/eastlondoner/mineflare-cli/releases) or build it yourself:
+Download the latest release from [GitHub Releases](https://github.com/eastlondoner/mineflare-cli/releases) for Linux or macOS, or build it yourself:

 ```bash
 # Build the executable